mateuszmarkowski/yavp/docs/README.md

 result.error() - call this if validation fails.
 Accepts a custom error message that will override any other specified for this element

-result.dont_cache() - indicates that the result of validation shouldn't be cached
+result.dontCache() - indicates that the result of validation shouldn't be cached

 Example use of "result" object: